ketankr9/CodefestCTF18/writeups/Intercept.md

   inflating: flag.enc
   inflating: Public_Key_Encryption_.docx
 ```
-We should know that [.docx] files are also unzippable, so basically anything can be hidden in it, which won't even show up if opened directly.
+Since [.docx] files are also unzippable, so basically anything can be hidden in it, which won't even show up if opened directly.
 ```
 $$$\> unzip Public_Key_Encryption_.docx
 Archive:  Public_Key_Encryption_.docx